Other Nursing & Nursing Assistants

 Online Other Nursing & Nursing Assistants Programs

-In 2018-2019, 119 schools offered a other practical nursing, vocational nursing and nursing assistants program of some type.
+In the 2020-2021 academic year, 106 schools offered some type of other practical nursing, vocational nursing and nursing assistants program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|